hyperledger-archives/sawtooth-core/docs/source/faq.rst

 What configuration changes should I make to run a single validator?
 -------------------------------------------------------------------

-Copy the `sawtooth-validator/etc/txnvalidator.js` to `single-node.js` and
-make the following changes:
+Copy the file `sawtooth-core/validator/etc/txnvalidator.js.example` to `single-node.js` and make the following changes: